Terry Fleming: Coaching career

 In 2011, he was appointed manager of Lincoln United as well as continuing with his playing career.

 On 10 April 2013 Fleming was dismissed as United's manager.
 He joined Sleaford Town in a playing capacity, debuting in the club's 1-1 United Counties League draw at Yaxley on 27 April 2013.

 In June 2013 he was appointed player/assistant manager to Kris Jones at Sleaford Town with his one-time Lincoln City teammate Gavin Gordon as first team coach.
 In August 2014, he was appointed Interim Manager of the club following the injuries sustained by the club's manager Kris Jones in a car crash.

 He departed the club following a 0–0 draw at Deeping Rangers on 10 March 2015, a game which saw him sent-off for dissent.
 However, the red card had no bearing on the club's Board's decision to remove him from his role as Interim Manager, with Chairman Brian Rowland stating that it was a footballing decision based upon Sleaford's urgent need to acquire points in a battle against relegation.

 In February 2016 he took over as assistant manager at Boston Town, having signed for the club as a player in August 2015.
 In October 2016 he joined the coaching staff at Northern Premier League side Spalding United.

 On 13 February 2017 Fleming and manager Dave Frecklington left Spalding United to join National League North side Gainsborough Trinity.
 Flemimg was relieved of his duties when Frecklington lost his job on 7 February 2018.
 In late 2018 while an assistant coach at Matlock Town, Fleming came out of playing retirement to play against Basford United.

 Personal life

-Fleming is professional footballer Jerell Sellars' step father.
+Born in England, Fleming is of Jamaican descent.
+He is the step-father of Jerell Sellars and father of Tyrell Sellars-Fleming, both professional footballers.